 There are legitimate nonprofit agencies in Kansas that help people with credit counseling.
 They are regulated, honest, and have your best interest at heart.
 We may think we can offer you a better alternative but if you insist on going this route hire someone you can talk to face to face (not online).

 Do your homework.
-Use legitimate sources to navigate debt settlement.
+Use legitimate sources to navigate debt management.
 For instance, Federal Trade Commission and Consumer Financial Protection Bureau have excellent resources on these types of programs.http://www.consumer.ftc.gov/ and http://www.consumerfinance.gov

 Finally, call an experienced bankruptcy attorney and ask questions about what bankruptcy would look like in your situation.
 Bankruptcy cases are unique and should always be carefully planned around the individual’s situation.
 If you have gotten this far and need to get more information then contact us at no cost.